-Standard 1: Course Introduction
+Standard 1: Course Introduction (Back to Rubric)

-The overall design of the course is made transparent to the student at the beginning of the course. .
+The overall design of the course is made transparent to the student at the beginning of the course.

 1.1 Effective guidance is offered so that, within the first week of the semester, students may become familiar with requirements, expectations, and where to find various components of the course.